Thursday, 9 May 2024

 Gothic sculpture was naturalistic and refined.
 Men were often shown with fashionable hairstyles such as a chin-length bob with curled ends, and forked beards (see the Black Prince, above).

 Could the image on the shroud result from blood, sweat and dirt from a corpse transferring to the fabric?
 Cover your face with something to simulate dirt – darkish makeup would do.
-Press a white cloth to your features.
+Press a white cloth to your features, taking in your whole face.
 Peel it off and lay it flat.
 It will not look like the face on the shroud – it would look more like the Mask of Agamemnon.
 (Was the sheet of gold pressed onto his dead visage?)

 I imagine the artist of the shroud looking at his model – human or carved – and reasoning: “The forehead, nose, chin and cheekbones stand out the most.”
 So he paints them onto the linen (red ochre and vermilion have been found).
 Now he puts in the eyelids, lower lip, moustache and beard.
 The rest of the face is sketched in more faintly.
 Take note of that chin-length bob and forked beard.
 And if it was Christ's shroud, preserved for the imprint of his features, where was it between 33CE and the mid-14th century?